-Splitting Up Your Paycheck
+1. Splitting Up Your Paycheck

-Opening a Separate Savings Account
+2. Opening a Separate Savings Account

 These first two ideas can work together to get you progressing on your savings goal.
 It can be intimidating to commit to allocating some of your budget for savings, but if you make the process regular and automatic, you may be surprised to find how little you miss that extra cash.

-Don’t Forget Financial Aid
+3. Don’t Forget Financial Aid

 File your FAFSA as soon as possible after October 1, the year before each enrollment period.
 Since there are limited funds, the sooner you file, the better chance you may have of getting the most aid possible.

-Checking with Your Current Employer
+4. Checking With Your Current Employer

 Tuition reimbursement varies depending on your company and industry, but some may offer tuition assistance to their employees.
 While it might not cover your entire graduate school cost, a tuition reimbursement benefit from your company could significantly lower the amount you need for school, which in turn could lower your dependence on loans.

-Considering Schools Abroad
+5. Considering Schools Abroad

+Schools in Europe, South America, and Africa may be significantly less expensive than universities in the United States, which can help with saving for grad school.
 But, before enrolling in graduate school abroad, make sure you understand how your industry will accept and transfer over any foreign degrees.
 You’ll want to make sure that your grad school degree is a decent ROI.

-Refinancing Current Student Loans
+6. Refinancing Current Student Loans

-It’s important to know that loan refinancing means you’re no longer eligible for federal student loan forgiveness, deferment, and income-driven repayment.
+However, it’s important to know that loan refinancing means you’re no longer eligible for federal student loan forgiveness, deferment, and income-driven repayment.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.